How TfWM is improving accessibility,

 Group 6

-How to reverse the trend in public transport demand
+Influencing the new normal in public transport

 Afternoon break